kalisio/crisis/docs/gofurther/catalog.md

 ::: warning Note
 This feature requires a specific subscription, it will not be available otherwise.

-:point_right: You own an organisation ? <tour-link text="How to subscribe" path="home" :params="{ organisation: 'owner', route: 'organisation-settings-activity', page: 'billing' }"/>
+:point_right: You own an organisation ? <tour-link text="How to subscribe" path="home" :params="{ organisation: 'owner', route: 'edit-organisation-billing' }"/>
 :::

 ## Key concepts